 Southport began to settle.
 First a Cannon-Noren shot went wide then they won a corner (17 mins).
 But at the other end Palmer was felled, just right of the penalty area, after a fine run up the flank (18 mins).
 Port's Jameson was now involved in several incidents; winning a freekick off Clayton, losing the ball to Pembele, and then going down for treatment.

 Southport's best effort so far arrived on the 26th minute when a well-struck shot by Whiley had to be beaten out by Terry.
 From a follow-up, Taylor fired narrowly over the Alty bar.

 Southport were now enjoying some momentum as the game settled into a more even contest after its opening excitement.

 Altrincham put together a good move, featuring a mazy dribble by Palmer, to win a 33rd minute corner.
-After this good skill from Holti led to a cross but Pembele could not direct his header towards goal.
+After this good skill from Hoti led to a cross but Pembele could not direct his header towards goal.

 A foul on Jambaya earned Parker a lecture.
 Eastwood punched away Palmer's resulting freekick.
 Soon afterwards, Cannon-Noren shot narrowly wide for Southport (42 mins).

 As half time approached Graham had to cover well for Alty but soon the visitors had won another corner.
 Palmer's kick was fumbled clear by the keeper before two added minutes were played to conclude the first half.